Do you have a tall-tale-teller living in your home?

 First, choose a time to talk to your child outside of a moment in which you’re triggered.
 Both you and your kiddo have to feel calm and collected.

 Second, focus first on a strength.
 In this instance, I usually focus on the quality of creativity or imagination.
 I’ll let the child know that I love that her big brain is so incredibly special because it makes her super creative.
-I might even remind her all of the creative people in the world who have a brain that works just like hers.
+I might even remind her of all the creative people in the world who have a brain that works just like hers.
 (Dav Pilkey, the author of Captain Underpants is one of them!)

 By focusing on the positive and recognizing her imagination you are helping your child put down their initial defenses.
 You are setting the stage to have a great conversation.
 You are making her feel heard, seen, appreciated and loved by you.
 All of these are necessary for becoming highly influential in the best ways for your child.